One of the most common questions among new cyclists - and one of the hardest to give a sensible answer to - is the average speed of a cyclist.

 Distance covered

 Average speed varies to an extent with distance covered.
-Rides less than an hour or so in length will usually have a slightly lower average speed, because the first part of a ride is slower as your legs warm up.
-Rides between one and two hours usually have the greatest average speed.
-Then for longer rides the average speed will often start to fall slightly, as fatigue plays an increasing role.
+Rides less than an hour or so in length will usually have a slightly lower average, because the first part of a ride is slower as your legs warm up.
+Rides between one and two hours usually have the greatest overall speed.
+Then for longer rides the average will often start to fall slightly, as fatigue plays an increasing role.
 For many of us rides over about three hours can become very tiring (assuming a reasonable sustained effort during those three hours!)

 Cyclist age